MadPatrick/somfy/README.md

 ### Configure the plugin
 In the Domoticz UI, navigate to the Hardware page.
-<br />In the hardware dropdown list there will be an entry called "Somfy Tahoma or Connexoon plugin".
+In the hardware dropdown list there will be an entry called "Somfy Tahoma or Connexoon plugin".
-<br />Add the hardware to your Domoticz system and fill in the required fields
+Add the hardware to your Domoticz system and fill in the required fields

 ![Domoticz - Hardware](https://user-images.githubusercontent.com/81873830/206902090-8d6cc4cb-a945-4779-87ab-a5ccadacc919.png)

 |Field          | Input         |